Sharjah Chamber enhances cooperation with Hong Kong in international commercial arbitration

 This collaboration seeks to serve the best interests of both sides, boost the competitiveness of their business communities, and support the development of strategic economic sector partnerships.

 The discussions took place during a business meeting held at the Sharjah Chamber’s headquarters.
-The meeting was attended by HE Abdullah Sultan Al Owais, Chairman of SCCI, and HE Mr. Paul Lam, Secretary for Justice of the Hong Kong Special Administrative Region, along with HE Abdullah Daifis, Chairman of the Executive Committee of the Sharjah International Commercial Arbitration Centre “Tahkeem” and a board member at SCCI, and HE Mohamed Ahmed Al Shehhi, member of the TAHKEEM Executive Committee and SCCI board member.
+The meeting was attended by Abdullah Sultan Al Owais, Chairman of SCCI, and Paul Lam, Secretary for Justice of the Hong Kong Special Administrative Region, along with Abdullah Daifis, Chairman of the Executive Committee of the Sharjah International Commercial Arbitration Centre “Tahkeem” and a board member at SCCI, and Mohamed Ahmed Al Shehhi, member of the TAHKEEM Executive Committee and SCCI board member.

 The meeting also saw participation of senior managers and officials from the Sharjah Chamber and the Sharjah Airport International Free Zone Authority (SAIF Zone), in addition to top legal officials, experts, and specialists in international commercial arbitration and representatives of various economic sectors from both the UAE and Hong Kong.